Embird Embroidery Software

 Carving

-Carving objects must follow after a fill, mesh or sfumato object, as they serve to add texture to those objects.
-Carvings are not stand-alone objects.
-The icon of the Carving (in the Trace Tool panel) is grayed out if there is no fill, mesh or sfumato object in the work area.
+Carving objects must follow a Fill, Mesh, or Sfumato object, as they provide texture to those parent objects.
+Carvings are not independent entities; therefore, the Carving icon is disabled if no compatible parent object exists in the Work Area.

 Common Options and Parameters

-Most options and parameters, such as color, tolerance, simplicity, edge type, and selection options, are common to all styles.
+Parameters such as color, tolerance, simplicity, edge type, and selection mode are consistent across all styles.

-The first step is to select color areas (objects) from the raster image in the work area of Studio.
-Click the primary mouse button to select an object.
+The initial step is to select color regions from the raster image.
+Use the primary mouse button to select an area.

 Trace Tool - new selection

-New - make a new selection and discard the existing selection.
+New - Creates a new selection and clears the previous one.

 Trace Tool - add selected area to existing selection

-Add - add the selected area to the existing selection.
+Add - Appends the newly selected area to the current selection.

 Trace Tool - select all areas of the same color